-The seafront of Central Asteroussia Range, from Tsoutsouras to Tripiti in southern Heraklion, hides the most (geologically) exciting and interesting scenery of all Crete.
+The seafront of central Asteroussia Range, from Tsoutsouras to Tripiti in southern Heraklion prefecture, hides the most (geologically) exciting and interesting scenery of all Crete.
 Although not promoted by any commercial website or other source, this is the most interesting geological place in Crete, along with the mountainous desert of Sfakia.
-Wild cliffs that hide countless caves and rock shelters, slopes cut abruptly by technical deep gorges (all inaccessible without ropes and equipment).
-The geological interest in the area is difficult to be reflected in words.
+Wild cliffs that hide countless caves and rock shelters, slopes cut abruptly by technical deep gorges (all inaccessible without ropes and canyoning equipment).
 At the point where the steep cliffs meet the sea water, the scenery changes with amazing beaches.
 This part of Crete hosts over 20 beaches that remain unknown, while in fact they are the best available in the island.
 Away from the touristically developed north coast and the saturated with tar and tourists Balos and Lafonissi, the true nature of Crete holds here an unadulterated soul.

 Apart from the incredible beaches with unique crystal clear waters there is a series of numerous sea caves into which one can dive and explore a different underground world of unique beauty.
 At no point of Crete can someone meet so many large sea caves.
 Even today they have not been fully recorded and new sea caves are discovered in the area.